Contractor Deposit Amount in Ottawa (2026)

 Is 50% deposit normal for a contractor?

-No — 50% deposits are almost always a financial-trouble signal.
-Reputable Ottawa contractors with healthy cash flow don't need half upfront.
-The only exception: pre-paid material that's already been custom-ordered (cabinets, premium windows).
-Even then, deposit should match actual material cost, not 50% of total contract.
+No — a 50% deposit is almost always a financial-trouble signal.
+Reputable Ottawa contractors with healthy cash flow do not need half upfront.
+The only exception is custom material already ordered, like cabinets or premium windows, and even then the deposit should match actual material cost, not 50% of the contract.

-Yes for pre-arranged contracts (homeowner-initiated).
-No for door-to-door sales (Ontario Consumer Protection Act bans deposits before delivery on direct sales).
-Court precedent: deposits above 25% on construction contracts are often unenforceable as penalty clauses.
+Yes for pre-arranged contracts you initiate.
+No for door-to-door sales — the Ontario Consumer Protection Act bans deposits before delivery on direct sales.
+Court precedent also holds that deposits above 25% on construction contracts are often unenforceable as penalty clauses if the contractor fails to perform.

 Can I get my deposit back if the contractor doesn't show up?

-If you paid by cheque or credit card: yes, through small claims court ($35K limit) or formal litigation.
-If you paid cash or e-Transfer: very difficult to recover.
-Always use cheque or credit card for deposit payments.
+If you paid by cheque or credit card, yes — through small claims court (up to $35K) or formal litigation, and possibly a card chargeback.
+If you paid cash or e-Transfer, recovery is very difficult.
+Always pay deposits by cheque or credit card to keep them traceable and recoverable.

 Should I use a lawyer for large contractor deposits?

-For any deposit above $25K: yes.
-A lawyer's trust account holds your deposit pending contractor performance milestones.
-Cost: $500-$2,500 in legal fees, but it eliminates the risk of contractor financial failure swallowing your deposit.
+For any deposit above $25K, yes.
+A lawyer's trust account holds your money and releases it only as the contractor hits performance milestones.
+The $500-$2,500 in legal fees is inexpensive protection against a contractor's financial failure swallowing your deposit before work is done.

 Related Ottawa Contractor Resources